Manvel/blog/pages/about.md

 the time I sit in my cave working on another personal project, I love building stuff and also making marketing for them.
-The project choise can be anything, starting from a Privacy Explanatory Plugin, Automation tool, to CMS or just to a Fuck Yeah Button.
+The project choise can be anything, starting from a Privacy Explanatory Plugin, Automation tool, to CMS or just to a FuckYeah Button.
 You can learn more about my projects in the [Projects](/) section.